 This course aims to:

-■ Provide the student with current perspectives on the theory and practice of ethical decisions and actions for the interpretation, investigation and preservation of modern material artefacts in museum and archive collections.
+■ Provide current perspectives on the theory and practice of ethical decisions and actions for the interpretation, investigation and preservation of modern material artefacts in museum and archive collections.

-■ Introduce the student to concepts, case studies and intellectual debates of ethics for synthetic modern materials as historical artefacts from the perspectives of professional heritage practitioners and academics.
+■ Introduce concepts, case studies and intellectual debates of ethics for synthetic, ephemeral and other modern materials as historical artefacts from the perspectives of professional heritage practitioners and academics.

-■ Develop the student's critical evaluation skills for ethical issues about significance and sustainability for modern material artefacts by consolidating interdisciplinary and specialist perspectives acquired in the programme.
+■ Develop reflective and critical skills for ethical issues about significance and sustainability for modern material artefacts by consolidating interdisciplinary and specialist perspectives acquired in the programme.

-■ Advance the student's skills in critical thinking for written and oral communication.
+■ Advance skills in critical thinking for written and oral communication throughout the course.